Skip to content

 What does it mean if my tenant pays rent late or has rent arrears?

-If your tenant pays their rent late or is in rent arrears, this breaches the commercial lease.
+If your tenant pays rent late or falls into rent arrears, they are breaching the terms of the commercial lease.

 What can I do if my tenant pays rent late?

-If your tenant pays their rent late in their commercial lease, you can, for example, charge them interest.
+If your tenant is late with rent payments, you can, for example, charge interest.
 This is your legal right.

 Register for our free webinars